tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 I woke up, being shoved off of the bus and straight into dirt.

 Barely conscious, my vision was one big confusing blur, before rough hands were grasping hold of my shoulders and pulling me to unsteady feet.
 I went back to sleep, but my body was carried, dragged, while my head bounced up and down.
 When I was fully awake, I was sitting in a large room, my arms chained to a desk.
-There was something attached to my ear.
-It felt like an Airpod, but this time it was glued to the inside of my ear.
+There was something stuck to my ear.
+It felt like an Airpod, but this thing was glued to me.

-There was a tallish man who smelled like axe spray flitting from desk to desk, prodding the devices on our ears.
+There was a tallish man who smelled like axe spray flitting from desk to desk, prodding the devices attached to us.

 I started to ask what was happening, but my mouth tasted metallic, and I threw up instead.